Clint Camilleri: Family and education

-Clint Camilleri was born on 24 February, 1988, to Anton Camilleri and Marlene née Gauci.
-Anton served on the Qala local council as a councillor and as Mayor, and was Vice-President of the Gozo Football Association until his death in 2009.
+Clint Camilleri was born on 24 February 1988, to Anton Camilleri and Marlene née Gauci.
+Anton served on the Qala local council as a councillor and as Mayor, and was vice-president of the Gozo Football Association until his death in 2009.
 Anton's father Anġlu Camilleri was a Labour member of parliament from August 1971 until November 1981.
 Anton and Anġlu Camilleri, originally from Nadur, were popularly known with the family nickname "Ta' Bedeqq".

 Clint Camilleri graduated from the University of Malta in architecture and from the University of Kentucky in civil engineering.

 Political career

 He began his political career in 2012 elected as the mayor of the Qala Local Council and in 2014 contest in the European Parliament elections but lost.
 He contested in 2017 as member in the Parliament and won serving the 13th electoral district.

 Camilleri served as the Parliamentary Secretary for Agriculture, Fisheries and Animal Rights from 2017 to 2020 and was acting minister for four days.

-He succeeded Justyne Caruana, who resigned due to personal issues as the new minister.
+He succeeded Justyne Caruana, who had resigned due to a corruption scandal.
 He is a serving member under the platform of Labour Party.

+Controversy

+An investigation by Standards Commissioner Joseph Azzopardi found that Camilleri, together with fellow Minister Clayton Bartolo, breached the ministerial code of ethics through a consultancy contract they gave Amanda Muscat, at the time, Minister Bartolo’s girlfriend and personal secretary.